IRENA and Bluerisk Report Underscores Green Hydrogen’s Water Efficiency, Urges Priority for Sustainable Hydrogen Production

 The ‘Water for Hydrogen Production' report underscores the pressing need to prioritize green hydrogen to address water security threats, especially as global water demand for hydrogen is projected to more than triple by 2040 and increase six-fold by 2050.
 This insight assumes critical importance in the pursuit of sustainable energy solutions.

-Ute Collier, Acting Director of IRENA's Knowledge, Policy and Centre, emphasized the report's revelation about the often-overlooked water impact of clean hydrogen production.
+Ute Collier, Acting Director of IRENA's Knowledge, Policy and Finance Centre, emphasized the report's revelation about the often-overlooked water impact of clean hydrogen production.
 Collier noted that green hydrogen not only contributes to meeting climate targets but also significantly reduces the risk of water stress.

 Despite its reliance on water for electrolysis, the report underscores the water efficiency of green hydrogen, highlighting it as a more environmentally friendly option compared to hydrogen production from coal with CCS, which is considerably more water-intensive.